 How much is the tuition waiver?

-For the fall and spring terms of both the first and second year, GPSI interns receive ten (10) credit hours of graduate tuition waiver.
-For the summer term between the first and second year, GPSI interns receive four (4) credit hours of graduate tuition waiver.
-For out-of-state GPSI interns, the tuition difference between out-of-state and in-state is waived.
+You will receive 24 credit hours per academic year, including the summer term.
+If you are an out-of-state or international student, you will be responsible for the tuition difference between out-of-state and in-state tuition costs.
 GPSI does not cover program tuition differential rates.
 Please check with your program of study to see if they have a tuition differential.

 What about mandatory student fees and textbooks?